Laurice Rahmé: Legal Issues

 Two former employees filed a federal suit against Rahmé in 2012 for claims of racism against customers and employees.
-Rahmé allegedly used a secret code to alert security of when African American customers entered the store.
+Rahmé allegedly used a secret code to alert security of when African-American customers entered the store.
 Rahmé admitted that the code "We need the light bulbs changed" was used to alert security of suspicious individuals, irrespective of race, but also stated that all robberies up to that point were committed by African Americans.
 The litigants withdrew the suit two years later without retracting their claims, stating that the suit had become too time-consuming and expensive.

 Awards and distinctions

-Ms. Rahmé has sat on the board of directors for the Fragrance Foundation, and was named "Business Woman of the Year" by the Foundation's Business Advisory Council Committee.
+Rahmé has sat on the board of directors for the Fragrance Foundation, and was named "Business Woman of the Year" by the Foundation's Business Advisory Council Committee.

 In January 2006, she was given the "Beauty/Fragrance Entrepreneur Rising Star Award" at the 9th annual Rising Star Awards, sponsored by Fashion Group International (FGI).

-In November 2012, Ms. Rahmé received the Cosmetic Executive Women (CEW) "Innovator of the Year" award.
+In November 2012, Rahmé received the Cosmetic Executive Women (CEW) "Innovator of the Year" award.